 - See Sognefjord, the longest & most spectacular fjord in Norway

-- See the incredible Boyabreen glacier in Skei
+- See the incredible Boyabreen glacier near Skei

 For awe-inspiring views, jump on board our included cruise and get out on the water of Geiranger Fjord.
 The picture perfect scenes keep coming, complete with dramatic waterfalls pouring down the sides of massive sheer rock walls.